-Move over, pizza -- more restaurants are starting to deliver
+Move over, pizza — more restaurants are delivering

 More and more restaurants are delivering.

 It's been a slow recovery for restaurants since the recession.
 Average profit margins are slim, ranging from three to five percent.
 Recent growth in the industry has come mainly from what's known as off-premises sales -- food going from their door to yours.

 "When one looks at all restaurant industry traffic today, three-quarters of that traffic is off premises," says Hudson Riehle, senior vice president of the National Restaurant Association's Research and Knowledge Group.